tmhglnd/th.scala/README.md

 A custom *jsui* file that shows a kslider-like object to allow for playing with the custom tuning files.
 The keys are displayed side-by-side (no black keys), and their width denote the relative interval.
 A light-gray key denotes the octaves.
 The sslider works with velocity as well and in `mode 2` it behaves as touchscreen (generating note-off).
 Unsupported yet is polyphonic mode.

+- **th.ftomb**

+Convert a frequency value to a MIDI note number combined with a pitch-bend value for use with microtuning and alternative tunings.
+Combine this object with the th.scala and th.stof.
+Choose between hires (-1 to 1) or lores (0 - 127).
+Useful when wanting to connect to ohter midi-devices that except pitch-bending via the `[noteout]` and `[bendout]` objects or `[midiformat @hires 1]` and `[midiout]`

+- **th.ftomb~**

+Convert a frequency signal to a MIDI note signal combined with a pitch-bend signal for use with microtuning and alternative tunings.
+Combine this object with the th.scala and th.stof.
+Choose between hires (-1 to 1) or lores (0 - 127).

 ## Install

 ```